-Hot Chocolate Thumbprint Cookies: These cookies are practically hot chocolate in cookie form!
-They’re intensely chocolatey, have a gooey marshmallow center, and covered in chocolate.
+These Hot Chocolate Thumbprint Cookies taste like homemade hot chocolate in the form of a chewy chocolate cookie!
+They’re intensely chocolatey, have a gooey marshmallow center, and covered in drizzled chocolate.
 Perfect.

 I really hope it’s positive because here’s the deal: